 After 10 Years performing and traveling throughout the United States with the famed gospel ensemble, Atlanta Phiharmonic Chorale, Mr Bryant eventually

-After receiving an "epiphany" on giving back to the community, Mr. Bryant began the process of forming the Unity Jazz Foundation.
+After receiving an epiphany on giving back to the community, Mr. Bryant began the process of forming the Unity Jazz Foundation.
 While networking and seeking advice from several "aficianados" in the jazz music industry, the initiative and vision of the Unity Jazz Foundation was finally coming to fruition.

-Eventually, Mr Bryant beganned the tedious and arduous process to expand the vision of the Unity Jazz Foundation by submitting application to become a full- fledged non profit (501c3) corporatiion and increased the initiative by offering endowments, scholarships and awards to students of Jazz and Music & Arts programs in Metropolitan Atlanta Schools.
+Eventually, Mr Bryant began the tedious and arduous process to expand the vision of the Unity Jazz Foundation by submitting application to become a full- fledged non profit (501c3) corporatiion and increased the initiative by offering endowments, scholarships and awards to students of Jazz and Music & Arts programs in Metropolitan Atlanta Schools.

 On August 26, 2014, The Unity Jazz Foundation, Inc. was recognized as a full Domestic Non-Profit Corporation.

 In January 2016, Atlanta Public Schools (APS) recognized Unity Jazz Foundation for honouring Dr. Patricia Ford, Principal, Mr Jamont Lane, Director and South Atlanta High School Jazz Ensemble as the 2016 Unity Jazz Endowment Award Recipients.

 The Unity Jazz Foundation's main target demographic consist of all individuals who desire to raise their jazz consciousness through forums, workshops, masterclasses, education, community interaction, and artists performances.